 Average Premiums by Year

-In contrast, Mercer’s National Survey of Employer-Sponsored Health Plans found that premiums for group health insurance rose by an average of 2 to 6 percent per year from 2009 to 2019.
+In contrast, Mercer’s National Survey of Employer-Sponsored Health Plans found that premiums for group health insurance rose by an average of 3.2% in 2022 compared to a 6.3% spike in 2021.

 Costs of employer insurance are typically hidden from view.
 Each workplace is different, and they generally pay most or all of the premium for insurance that they offer.
 As insurance becomes more expensive, it may affect wages or other benefits that employers are able to deliver.